 * HIST 479Ja / HSHM 487a, Disability, Science, and Society Rachel Elder

 Science and disability are inextricably linked.
 Since at least the nineteenth century, medical science and technology have helped to define disability as a ‘problem’ in need of intervention rather than as the product of increasingly stringent social norms.
 The medical gaze, systems of quantification, rubrics of ‘normality,’ eugenics, intelligence testing–each of these tools of science have reinforced hierarchies of difference while devaluing the experiences of persons with non-conforming bodies and brains.
 In this course we explore this fairly recent history, focusing on the experiences of people with a range of disabilities through the prism of modern science, medicine, and technology.
 From prosthetic limbs to neuro-enhancing drugs, we examine how nineteenth and twentieth century sciences have shaped definitions and experiences of disability.
 Course topics include the nineteenth-century ‘invention’ of disability, medicalization and eugenics, access and infrastructure, social versus medical models of disability, notions of control and able-bodiedness, and the rise of disability activism in the final quarter of the twentieth century.
-HU
+WR, HU

 * HIST 372Ja / ER&M 342a / LAST 372a, Revolutionary Change and Cold War in Latin America Gilbert Joseph

 Analysis of revolutionary movements in Latin America against the backdrop of the Cold War.
 Critical examination of popular images and orthodox interpretations.
 An interdisciplinary study of the process of revolutionary change and cold war at the grassroots level.
 WR, HU